 Stone elements make a stunning addition to any home.
 Before choosing this material as a finishing touch to your kitchen, your bathroom or your home's overall style, you probably weighed the pros and cons of these natural materials.
 Stone is naturally resilient as a choice for your countertops, backsplash and flooring.
 However, daily wear and tear can cause permanent damage if these materials are improperly maintained.

-To keep your marble, granite and other stone features in pristine condition, you should have their surfaces sealed on a regular basis.
+To keep your marble, granite and other stone features in pristine condition, you should have their surfaces sealed and polished on a regular basis.
 Sealing your stone can ensure this high-quality material enjoys a long life.
 You'll also see a number of other benefits when you have your natural stone surfaces sealed.